Skip to content

 To view referral criteria, visit the Nuclear Medicine & PET-CT referral criteria guidelines.

-Further information on services and hospital locations may also be found via the sector links at the bottom of this page.
+More information about your visit to Nuclear Medicine can be found in the sections below.
+Information on services and hospital locations can be found using the sector links at the bottom of this page.

 Important information about your Nuclear Medicine visit – click to open